Tyrrrz/YoutubeExplode/ReadMe.md

 - Audio-only streams -- contain only audio
 - Video-only streams -- contain only video

-You can request the manifest listing available streams for a particular video by calling `Videos.Streams.GetManifestAsync(...)`:
+You can request the manifest that lists all available streams for a particular video by calling `Videos.Streams.GetManifestAsync(...)`:

 ```csharp
 using YoutubeExplode;